proinsias/proinsias.github.io/_posts/2017/2017-02-02-PSQL-Psqlrc-common-settings.md

 ---
 layout: single
-title: "PSQL: Use a psqlrc File For Common Settings"
+title: 'PSQL: Use a psqlrc File For Common Settings'
-excerpt: Lauch PSQL with a custom configuration
+excerpt: Launch PSQL with a custom configuration
 date: 2017-02-02 20:57
 modified: 2022-11-11 20:57
 categories: til
 tags:
     - psql
     - sql
     - til
 ---

 There are a handful of settings that I inevitably turn on or configure each